RobertLeisner/CodingBasics/doc/CodingStyle/CodingStyle.md

 ## Class design

--	Inject all dependencies of a class via ctor
+-	Try to inject all dependencies a class requires via ctor

+-	If injecting dependencies leads to circle references in DI container use for each dependency causing a circle reference method injection with a separate method for each of these dependencies.

 -	Do NOT create dependencies in the ctor or allocate them with service allocator style calls